Login

 MODART

-Six emerging composers from Australia and three from overseas have been selected to participate in MODART13.
-Australian participants Michael Bakrnčev, Adam Cook, Matthew Rankin, Owen Salome, Dylan Sheridan and Marcus Whale will be joined by Daniel Lo from Hong Kong, Yeo Chow from Malaysia and Celeste Oram from New Zealand.
+Five emerging composers from Australia and three from overseas were selected to participate in MODART13.
+Australian participants Michael Bakrnčev, Adam Cook, Owen Salome, Dylan Sheridan and Marcus Whale were joined by Daniel Lo from Hong Kong, Yeo Chow from Malaysia and Celeste Oram from New Zealand.

-The first stage of MODART13 will take place in Sydney on 25-28 February 2013.
-This is when all nine composers will take part in a series of workshops, including having some individual time with the members of The Song Company, to try out ideas and make adjustments to existing work.
-In addition to the singers and Roland Peelman, composer Nicholas Vines will be present as composer-mentor.
+The first stage of MODART13 took place in Sydney on 25-28 February 2013 - the composers took part in a series of workshops, including having some individual time with the members of The Song Company, to try out ideas and make adjustments to existing work.
+In addition to the singers and Roland Peelman, composer Nicholas Vines was present as composer-mentor.

 Participants